Key and Pad Stop Adjustment Points

 Low C and D Pad Closure

 When the Low C key is touched by itself, the Low D pad should also be completely closed.
 With the C completely closed, press on the low D pad to see if it moves.
 If it is not completely closed, it will require the adjustment of the lever in Fig. 7C (Quick Guide).
 The lever should be bent slightly upward which should close the D pad.
-If the D pad is now closing properly check to be sure the C pad also closes without resistance.
+If the D pad is now closing properly check to be sure the C pad also closes without resistance, requiring extra pressure from the thumb.
 Care should be taken that the C key closes properly.
+If bending the lever does not close the D key and causes resistance on the C key, then a shim is required on the D pad cup lever (see below).

 Low B Pad Closure

-Touching the Low B key should completely close Low D, C, and B. If touching the Low B key by itself does not close all keys completely, shims will be required below the B touch and/or the Low B pad lever.
-Before making this adjustment, double check that the C and D pads close completely when touching the C key.
+Touching the Low B key should completely close Low D, C, and B. If touching the Low B key by itself does not close all pads completely, shims will be required below the B touch and/or the Low B pad lever.
+Before making this adjustment, always double check that the C and D pads close completely when touching the Low C key alone.

 - Tone hole